How to Answer Audience Questions and Master the Q&A

 It appeared to the rest of the room that their thoughts were spontaneous, when they were actually using tiny bullet-points to stay on track.

 We can use a similar strategy to ensure success when answering questions from the audience.
-By having simple frameworks around which to contruct our answers, it makes the job of speaking “off the cuff” that much easier.
+By having simple frameworks around which to construct our answers.

 These frameworks are particularly effective when they use the power of three.

-Having a framework in mind means it takes less brain-power to contruct a coherent out answer.
+Having some handy frameworks means it takes less brain-power to construct a coherent answer.

-One of the most charismatic things a speaker can do is to reframe the question in a new light.
-By doing this, they let the audience see things in a new perspective, and consider the question from a different angle.
+One of the best things a speaker can do is to reframe the question in a new light.
+By doing this, they let the audience see things from a new perspective, and consider the question from a different angle.

-In order to succesfully reframe a question, It’s essential to understand the context behind the question.
-You need to know where the questioner is coming from, and why they are asking the question is that specific way.
+In order to reframe a question, It’s essential to understand the context behind the question.
+You need to know where the questioner is coming from, and why they are asking in that specific way.

 Then you need to explain why you see things differently.